 Will My Baby Have An Allergic Reaction to Ready.
 Set.
 Food?

-September is Baby Safety Month, and Ready.
+Ready.
 Set.
 Food! is committed to keeping your baby safe.
 Most babies won’t have an allergic reaction to Ready.
 Set.
 Food!, and the few reactions that do occur tend to be mild or moderate.
-In fact, studies have shown that around 4-6 months of age is the safest time to introduce allergy-causing foods, such as peanut, egg, and milk.
+In fact, studies have shown that around 4-6 months of age is the safest time to introduce common allergen foods.
 Learn why Ready.
 Set.
-Food! is a safe way to introduce your baby to common allergy-causing foods.
+Food! is a safe way to introduce your baby to common allergens.

 4-6 Months of Age: The Safest Time to Introduce Allergy-Causing Foods